 Hi, I'm Picky Apricot Steve Andrews and in this webinar, I'm going to show you how to get started with Wild Apricot.

 To open a Wild Apricot account, you go to wildapricot.com and click the link to start a free 30-day trial.
 You'll be asked to provide an email address, and optionally, an organization name, your name, and the organization type.
-Your trial account has full access to Wild Apricot functionality at the Community billing plan level, with a few differences.
+Your trial account has full access to Wild Apricot functionality at the Community plan level, with a few differences.

-Before we start customizing your site and setting up your member database, let's get familiar with your Wild Apricot working environment.
+Let's start by getting familiar with your Wild Apricot working environment.
 Right now, you're in what we call admin view.
 Admin view displays a working version of your site and provides the tools you need to set things up just the way you want.

 The dashboard provides a quick snapshot of your entire account, showing your billing plan and displaying a summary of your contacts, upcoming events, recent donations, most active members, and least updated pages.